How To Get A Mortgage: A Step-By-Step Guide

 Your lender will ask you to provide multiple pieces of paperwork to verify your income.
 Some documents you might need to provide include:

-- At least 2 years of federal tax forms
+- At least 2 years of personal income federal tax returns

-- Your two most recent W-2s and pay stubs
+- Your two most recent W-2s and your most recent pay stub

-- 1099 forms, or profit and loss statements if you’re self-employed
+- 1099 forms, or business tax returns if you’re self-employed

-- Divorce decrees, child support decisions and any other legal documentation that confirms that you’ll continue to receive payments for at least another 3 years
+- Divorce decrees, child support orders and any other legal documentation that confirms that you’ll continue to receive payments for at least another 3 years

 - Legal documentation that proves you’ve been receiving alimony, child support or other types of income for at least 6 months, if applicable